 AI value moves from model access to operating assembly.

 Model access is becoming more available.
 Cloud AI platforms are powerful.
 Copilots are spreading through productivity suites.
 Agents are moving into CRM and automation platforms.
-Yet businesses still struggle to turn those pieces into trusted workflows.
+Yet businesses still struggle to turn those pieces into trusted operations.

 Competitive map